 Drinking lighter colored drinks isn't a good way to prevent a hangover, but it may help a little.
 In addition to alcohol, compounds linked to a hangover from alcoholic drinks include chemicals called congeners, which result from the fermenting process.
 Congeners give many types of alcoholic beverages their flavor and can contribute to hangovers or worsen their severity.

-Congeners are found in larger amounts in dark liquors, such as brandy, whiskey, darker beer and red wine, than they are in clear liquors, such as vodka, gin and lighter beers.
+Congeners are found in larger amounts in dark liquors, such as brandy, bourbon, darker beer and red wine, than they are in clear liquors, such as vodka, gin and lighter beers.
 One particular congener — methanol — breaks down into the toxins formaldehyde and formic acid, which can worsen a hangover.

 See more Expert Answers

 - Beyond hangovers: Understanding alcohol's impact on your health.
-National Institute on Alcohol and Alcoholism. http://pubs.niaaa.nih.gov/publications/Hangovers/beyondHangovers.htm.
+National Institute on Alcohol Abuse and Alcoholism. https://pubs.niaaa.nih.gov/publications/hangovers/beyondHangovers.pdf.
 Accessed Oct.
-5, 2011.
+31, 2017.

 - Alcohol use and your health.
 Centers for Disease Control and Prevention. https://www.cdc.gov/alcohol/fact-sheets/alcohol-use.htm.
 Accessed Oct.
 31, 2017.